Planet Earth-In A Perfect Position To Support Life

 This magnetic shield protects life on earth from the deadly rays or forces radiating from the sun.
 Such as the ful blownl intensity of cosmic radiation for example.
 The sun also produces a continual stream of solar flares, energized particles and extreme solar winds.
 All of these elements alone can produce enough energy to equal billions of hydrogen bombs and explosions of the outer layer, or corona of the sun.
 Without Earth's magnetic field, we would certainly be extinguished like that of a candle on a windy night.

 The colorful displays that we do see near the earths magnetic poles are better known to be the aurora borealis, or The Northern Lights.
-These are the colorful lights visible in the upper atmosphere, which are the solar flares that are emitted from the suns outer surface or corona.
-These solar flares may appear to be beautiful, but if it were not for the earth's magnetic field, these flares would certainly engulf the earth with a dosage of lethal cosmic radiation as briefly mentioned.
+These are the often intense solar flares that are emitted from the suns outer surface or corona.
+These often colorful and sudden eruptions of light may appear to be beautiful, but if it were not for the earth's magnetic field, these colorful flares of light; would certainly engulf the earth, with a dosage of lethal cosmic radiation as briefly mentioned.

 Earths atmosphere along with its magnetic field without second thought does the perfect job in protecting the surface from small bits of debris.
 Debris in the form of small meteorites, or those of larger boulders and even asteroids, from making contact with the surface.
 The majority of the larger meteorites and/or boulders, do burn up in the upper layers high above the earths surface - thanks to its unique design.